CS Monarch (1945): Cable machinery

 Monarch differed from all previous cable ships in having all electric cable machinery.
 That avoided the need to run high pressure steam piping through forward parts of the ship and condensation problems in cold weather but had disadvantages regarding even torque and variable cable load from zero to full load.
-The ship's three cable engines, two forward (160 h.p. motors) for picking up or paying out and one aft (90 h.p) used for braking in stern laying, were supplied power by an unusual system of two separate power supplies to meet the requirements of cable laying.
+The ship's three cable engines, two forward (160 h.p. motors) for picking up or paying out and one aft (90 h.p) used for braking in stern laying, were supplied power by an unusual system of a constant current power supply to meet the requirements of cable laying.
 The cable machinery forward was for laying cable in shallower water or picking up and retrieving cable in all depths.
 The aft machinery would be used for long deep water cable runs.

 The motors were fitted to the cable drum with reduction gears to give a slow speed at 20 ton load of 0.75 nmi per hour to a fast speed at 6.5 ton load of 3 nmi per hour.
 The novel arrangement allowed electric motors to stall yet still exert holding effect similar to that of steam driven cable machinery.
 The system also allowed regenerative power so that energy developed by cable being paid out can be used to provide electrical power to the ship's lighting and other systems.
 The anchor windlass and capstan motors were electrically powered.

 The most prominent external feature of cable ships until some recently designed were the bow sheaves and often stern sheaves that are included in length overall and are subject to change as cable machinery and needs change, thus will be a factor in length overall measurement as ships are modified.
 After a 1968 modification Monarch had three bow sheaves, a 5 ft 10 in flat surface sheave and two 6 ft "V" sheaves, and one 7 ft "V" stern sheave.
 The model at the Telegraph Museum Porthcurno shows an original configuration in which a "V" sheave was in the center flanked by two flat sheaves.